Pabla007/-60_Days_of_code/README.md

 d[16,60] - Today i have read an aritcle for topic :- Batch Normilization and Will definately complete lesson 5 by tomorrow.

 D[17,60] - I have gone through some blog's and articles related to my project and was busy in that.

+d[18,60] - Today done Trasfer learning of lesson 5 and lesson is completed as it is the topic but it took almost 1 hours to train Cat and dog classification.